sirchclarke/sirchclarke/README.md

 - 👋 Hi, I’m @sirchclarke
 - 👀 I’m interested in furthering my knowledge in CSS, JavaScriot, React.js, and Python.
-I run a craft beer and wine bar for work.
-On my spare time
-- I like to write music and brew beer.
 - 🌱 I’m currently learning developer programing skills indepenently and enrolled in the Full-Stack Developer Program at CareerFoundry
 - 💞️ I’m looking to collaborate on small projects and challenges with anyone interested in furthering their education
 - 📫 How to reach me chris.maurice.clarke@gmail.com